 Dr. German was appointed Founding Dean of the University of Central Florida College of Medicine in December 2006.
-She also serves as UCF’s Vice President for Medical Affairs.
+She also serves as UCF’s Vice President for Health Affairs.

 As such, she oversees both the Medical Education (M.D.) program and the Burnett School of Biomedical Sciences.